Get Help from Bob Vila

 Pocket doors don’t seal a room as tightly as a traditional swinging door, and the typical locking mechanism is flimsier than a tubular latch or deadbolt.
 (If the occupants of your home can learn that a closed door speaks for itself, you might skip the locks altogether and shop for something more creative.
 Some people use cabinet pulls or even antlers to make an otherwise pedestrian piece of hardware stand out.)

 Should the flimsier seal not be problematic for your household, move on to examine the wall in which you intend to fit the door.
-The pocket-door frame isn’t as strong as the studs it will replace, so it might be inappropriate—or even prohibited—to install one in a load-bearing wall.
+Its frame isn’t as strong as the studs it will replace, so installing a pocket door might be inappropriate—or even prohibited—in a load-bearing wall.
 Consider the work and expense involved, and consult building codes before beginning demolition.
 Another deal breaker: If the walls abutting the entryway are too short, or cluttered with electrical or plumbing fixtures or built-in shelves or cabinets, there will be nowhere for the pocket door to slide.

 How to Know If You Have the Space